Nuitka/Nuitka/Developer_Manual.rst

   Maybe they should overload "%" to start with it easily.
 And the code template could be the doc string of the class for simplicity.

+* The "pass" statement node must not reach code generation.

+  The pass statement is added by tree building, but supposed to be removed during optimization, and that should be checked by removing its code generation.

 .. raw:: pdf

    PageBreak

 Updates for this Manual
 =======================